SummaryRead the full fact sheet

 Feeling better can involve taking one step or many.
 It may happen quickly or over a long time.
 Just remember that emotions ebb and flow, and you can move through sadness to a more positive emotion.

 First, acknowledge that you are feeling sad.
-Then, look at ways to deal with your sadness.
+Sometimes sadness may feel manageable, and acknowledging how you feel is enough – after all, it will pass over time.
+Sometimes you might want to actively do something to help manage your sadness.
 You may want to try some of these tips:

 - Be honest with yourself and the people around you.
 Talk to someone whom you trust.